Ciudad Obregón: "Álvaro Obregón" Dam

-The General Álvaro Obregón Dam also called the Oviachic Dam, named taken from the place where it is located, started its construction in the year 1947 and finished in 1952, being filled for the first time on July 1952.
+The General Álvaro Obregón Dam also called the Oviachic Dam, named taken from the place where it is located, started its construction in the year 1947 and finished in 1952, being filled for the first time in July 1952.
 It is located 35 km north of Ciudad Obregón.

 Lake Oviachic has a surface of 20500 acre and a storage capacity of 3226 millions of cubic meters; it is part of the dam system on the Yaqui River, it's the state's largest dam and the third located on said river.

 From the Oviachic Dam a 27603 km network of main and secondary canals is derived that irrigate 450000 hectare of surface in the Yaqui and Mayo Valleys, being one of the most important hydraulic infrastructures in the country.

 During the last two decades this hydraulic work has become one of the main and most visited tourist destinations in our region.